jpegleg/giant-spellbook/README.md

 The `0.1.X` versions are not recommended but if only core functionality is desired, `0.1.9+` can be used.
 The `0.1.X` versions _do not_ get feature updates.

-The `0.2.X` versions _do not_ include network debugging features and do compile on OpenBSD.
+The `0.2.X` versions _do not_ include network debugging features and do compile on OpenBSD or FreeBSD.
 The `0.2.X` versions _do not_ get _network_ feature updates, but do get other feature updates.

 The `0.3.X` versions include RusTLS with aws-lc-rs crypto provider for network debugging features and _do not_ compile on OpenBSD.
 Alpine compiling has also started to fail and support for Alpine is currently dropped for this branch.
 GNU/Linux compiling still works but the CI build target for `0.3.X` is currently only MacOS (x86_64).
 The `0.3.X` versions get _all feature updates_, and live in the `0.3.X` branch.

 The `0.4.X` versions switch out aws-lc-rs in the network debugging with openssl to expand compile targets and legacy features for testing purposes.
-The `0.4.X` versions compile on MacOS, GNU/Linux, Alpine Linux, and OpenBSD.
+The `0.4.X` versions compile on MacOS, GNU/Linux, Alpine Linux, FreeBSD, and OpenBSD.
 The `0.4.X` versions get all feature updates and are in the main branch.